fedorajuandy/daily-journey/README.md

 <div ctyle="text-align: justify">

-A simple web based application to write some important things or a journal daily focusing on simplicity with autosave function.
+A simple web based application to write some important things or a journal daily focusing on simplicity.
+Or not really.
+This has stranded away.
+In the end, it is more a flexible daily notes with per user's choices configuration.

 </div>